Gun4ydin/Banana-item-prices/README.md

 -

 🔸 **1x TF2 KEY = 60 Each:**
-- New Year 2025 Banana, Christmas Treenana
+- New Year 2025 Banana, Christmas Treenana, Crimescenana
+- Frigattenana

+🔸 **1x TF2 KEY = 30 Each:**
+- Cashnana, Droidnana

 💼 Items will be sent from my inventory
 📌 You can mix different items to reach the value of 1 TF2 Key